 - The DDA app (free plan available with unlimited bandwidth, orders & products)

 How to sell music & beats on Shopify

 Step 1: Login or create your Shopify store

 If you have an existing Shopify account, sign in to your account and navigate to your store.

 If you do not have a Shopify account, you can create one in a few minutes.
 Don’t worry; you don’t have to pay outright for a subscription, as Shopify offers a 14-day trial, after which you may delete your Shopify account or subscribe to any of the three subscription plans.

-Create your products in Shopify
+1.1 – Create the “Products” in Shopify

 The best thing you can do before you start selling music or beats on Shopify is to organize your store.
 Get your digital files prepared and ready to upload.
 You will also need to add those products to the Shopify Product page.